-IHMM’s Certified Dangerous Goods Trainer (CDGT ®) credential is awarded to professionals who have demonstrated knowledge and expertise in dangerous goods regulations by first earning the CDGP credential, and then demonstrating mastery of instructional technology and the concepts and principles of Instructional Technology (CET certification from the Board of Certified Safety Professionals.)
+IHMM’s Certified Dangerous Goods Trainer (CDGT ®) credential is awarded to professionals who have demonstrated knowledge and expertise in dangerous goods regulations by first earning the CDGP credential, and then demonstrating mastery of instructional technology and the concepts and principles of Instructional Technology (CIT certification from the Board of Certified Safety Professionals.)

 Benefits of a CDGT® Credential

-The CDGT ® is in the unique position of having to be a CDGP ® first, and then demonstrate a mastery of the concepts and principles of Instructional Technology (CET certification from the Board of Certified Safety Professionals) to become a CDGT.
+The CDGT ® is in the unique position of having to be a CDGP ® first, and then demonstrate a mastery of the concepts and principles of Instructional Technology (CIT certification from the Board of Certified Safety Professionals) to become a CDGT.
 With the CDGT, the credential holder is a teacher of others of the international regulations for the safe transportation of dangerous goods by all modes of transport.

 A candidate for the CDGT, having already achieved the CDGP credential, has to meet the following eligibility requirements.